 In the lifetime of any software, its defects are reported at different times.
 Many defects are detected during the software development lifecycle, and some are detected after release by the users.
 By Defects detected during SDLC, we mean bugs that are reported before release, these defects are not only detected during the testing phase but also while other development stages like the requirements stage, design stage or coding stage and some later stages.

-The malfunctioning or unexpected behaviour of software reported by the user after deployment are also considered while calculating Defect Detection Efficiency.
+The malfunctioning or unexpected behavior of software reported by the user after deployment are also considered while calculating Defect Detection Efficiency.
 This percentage provides the information that ‘how effective the testing team and the testing process is in deployment a quality product?’.

 But what do we mean by effectiveness in testing?